-The Department of Special Collections’ North American manuscript holdings are arranged into the five chronological or topical classifications listed below.
-The Web pages dedicated to each classification contain collection-level descriptions of the Department’s processed holdings in that area, which may link to finding aids, transcriptions, images, or other descriptive matter.
+Special Collections’ North American manuscript holdings are arranged into the five chronological or topical classifications listed below.
+The Web pages dedicated to each classification contain collection-level descriptions of the department’s processed holdings in that area, which may link to finding aids, transcriptions, images, or other descriptive matter.
 Individual collections are typically distinguished by unity of provenance; consequently, the collections described on this site vary greatly in size, from a single manuscript to many thousands.

-Questions and comments regarding the collections on these pages should be directed to the curator for North American manuscripts, George Rugg.
+Questions and comments regarding the collections on these pages should be directed to the American History Librarian, Rachel Bohlmann.

 Researchers seeking material relevant to the history of the University of Notre Dame should contact University Archives.

-The Department of Special Collections' Civil War manuscript classification (MSN/CW) includes all manuscript groups originating, wholly or primarily, in North America in the years 1861 to 1865.
+The Civil War manuscript classification (MSN/CW) includes all manuscript groups originating, wholly or primarily, in North America in the years 1861 to 1865.
 Also included are later manuscript groups of immediate relevance to the Civil War.

-The Department of Special Collections’ Sports Manuscripts classification (MSSP) includes manuscript material of all periods relating to athletic sports, physical culture, health and exercise, and outdoor leisure and recreation.
+The Sports Manuscripts classification (MSSP) includes manuscript material of all periods relating to athletic sports, physical culture, health and exercise, and outdoor leisure and recreation.
 Besides handwritten and typewritten texts, listings include other non-published formats with some claim to uniqueness, most notably scrapbooks and photographs.
 Collections are primarily, though not exclusively, of North American origin.

-Each section of the Manuscripts of North America held by the Department of Special Collections has its own Web site:
+Each section of the Manuscripts of North America held by Special Collections has its own Web site: